Government Spending on Security Guard Booths Outrageous

 This information on security booth prices was reported in 2016 by a local ABC New affiliate, which had to wait two years for the VA’s heavily redacted response to questions about $260 million in construction cost overruns.
 ABC noted that the guard booths were currently being used for storage, but that the VA claimed that “they never had any plans to man the booths 24/7,” and that they were built as “part of a federally-mandated protection strategy to control access if the facility has to go on high security alert.”

 Guess the guards are going to have to work on accessing space in the guard booths before they can control access to the facility.

-While $108,000 for construction of a guard booth may seem a bit extreme, it’s really not all that bad when compared to historic wasteful government spending like the $640 it once paid per toilet seat, $7,600 for a coffee pot, and $50,000 to investigate the bomb-sniffing capabilities of African elephants.
+While $108,000 for construction of a guard booth may seem a bit extreme as far as the cost of modular guard shack is concerned, it’s really not all that bad when compared to historic wasteful government spending like the $640 it once paid per toilet seat, $7,600 for a coffee pot, and $50,000 to investigate the bomb-sniffing capabilities of African elephants.

 How Much Does the Government Pay for Prefabricated Security Guard Booths?

 We could not find data on how much the government actually pays for prefabricated guard booths, but an examination of prices offered by General Services Administration-listed government contractors shows a range from $4,363 for an unassembled 4’x4′ unit to $43,496 for an 11’x25′ pre-assembled galvanized steel unit.